DPDK/dpdk/doc/guides/cryptodevs/mlx5.rst

 The credential and the AES-XTS keys should be provided to the hardware, as ciphertext encrypted by the KEK.

+A keytag (64 bits) should be appended to the AES-XTS keys (before wrapping), and will be validated when the hardware attempts to access it.

 When crypto engines are defined to work in wrapped import method, they come out of the factory in Commissioning mode, and thus, cannot be used for crypto operations yet.
 A dedicated tool is used for changing the mode from Commissioning to